Spot Price

 The Standard Base Weights for Spot Price

 The standard unit of measurement is the troy ounce.
-When we shop in the U.S. we are used to the avoirdupois ounce.
+When we shop in the U.S. we are used to the avoirdupois ounce (suddenly it's clear why we just call it an ounce).
 A troy ounce is slightly heavier, equivalent to 31.103 grams or 1.097 avoirdupois ounces.
 Read more in our troy ounce article.

 What is Gold Spot Price?